charliethrift/landmark_halictus/README.md

-# landmark_halictus
+# Wing Venation and Asymmetry in _Halictus ligatus_ Bees
-Exploratory analysis of Halictus ligatus wing venation patterns and asymmetry from populations in California and Georgia, USA
+Exploratory analysis of _Halictus ligatus_ wing venation patterns and asymmetry from populations in California and Georgia, USA